sebast4an/Online-store-vanillaJS/README.md

 # Online Store 🛒
 It is e-commerce project build in vanillaJS (pure JavaScript).
-Data is from REST API ([FakeStoreAPI](https://fakestoreapi.com)).
-Compliant with the rules DRY, mobile first and BEM methodology.
-Currently I work in commercial project so, this project is **temporary** stopped.
+Data is from REST API ([FakeStore API](https://fakestore api.com)).
+Compliant with the BEM methodology.
+I  came up with and created this project to refresh my skills in pure javascript.
+I designed and wrote the whole CSS style myself, but I focused the most on the functionalities in javascript.
+I wanted to check if I would be able to write a working routing by myself, "grab and scrool" or a cart stored in localStorage.

 ## Table of contents:
 📝  [Project description and technology](#-project-brief)